darcamo/cmake-integration/README.md

 ### Customize how the target executable is run

 By default, when running a target executable with `cmake-integration-run-last-target` the process run in a compilation buffer.
-If the program needs to read input from the user, customize the `cmake-integration-program-launcher-function` variable with a different "launch function".
+If the program needs to read input from the user, customize the `cmake-integration-program-launcher-function` variable with a different "launcher function".
 This should be a function receiving two arguments, the command that should be run, and a name that should be used for the buffer.

-The `cmake-integration-program-launcher-function` variable can also be set to one of the three symbols below, which map to default builtin functions that can be used and should cover most use cases:
+The `cmake-integration-program-launcher-function` variable can also be set to one of the three symbols below, which map to the available builtin launcher functions that should cover most use cases:

 - `'compilation` (default value): Uses Emacs `compile` feature to run the command in a compilation buffer.
 This does not allow input interaction with the program being executed.
 - `'comint`: Uses Emacs `compile` feature with the comint argument set to `t` to run the command in a comint buffer.